 Murloc Paladin Mulligan Strategy & Guide

-The mulligan section into two parts – against fast decks and against slow decks.
-Fast decks are generally the Aggro decks (e.g. Pirate Warrior) or high tempo Midrange decks (e.g. Midrange Hunter).
+The mulligan section is divided into two parts – against fast decks and against slow decks.
+Fast decks are generally the Aggro decks (e.g. Odd Face Hunter) or high tempo Midrange decks (e.g. Odd Paladin).
 Slow decks are slower Midrange and Control decks.

 Vs Fast Decks